katie-victoria/mit-computing-fabrics/README.md

 ## Files

-- `interactive_object.ino` – Arduino source code for sensor input handling and audio output
+– Arduino source code for sensor input handling and audio output

 ## Context

 This project was completed as part of coursework at MIT and reflects an early exploration of embedded systems, physical computing, and interaction design through nontraditional materials.

-While playful in form, the work emphasizes robust sensor handling, clear control flow, and reliable interaction logic.

 ## Notes